You are here:

 • Do not normalize concerns (“It’s not that bad”).

-• Discuss the further course of action with the affected person, also making it transparent why certain information may need to be passed on.
+• Discuss the further course of action with the affected person, and also make it transparent why certain information may need to be shared.

-• Inform and involve legal guardians in the case of minors.
+• Inform and involve the legal guardians in the case of minors.

 • For now, no information to the suspected perpetrator.